January 4

 Do you need help with your CV?

 If you aren't getting past the application stage and are concerned that your CV is holding you back, I can help.
-My CV advice sessions will help you understand how to write a great CV, create a CV with impact, and improve your chances of securing the interview you want.

 1. The purpose of your CV